-Two big opportunities for training stand out for the master cyclocross athlete who brings the bacon home, 9-5:
+This year Nationals is before the Holidays so the opportunity for training that stand out for the master cyclocross athlete who brings the bacon home, 9-5:

 Race ‘n Recover till Thanksgiving:

 The athlete’s training load (chronic training load/CTL) will remain in the low 60’s from a race ‘n recover style of training until Thanksgiving.
 Preference will be given to recovery and having good form for his weekly races.
-In order to maintain his training volume we are only racing on Saturday so he can train on Sunday; thereby maintaining his CTL – aka keeping his eyes on the National Prize.
-I modeled out his performance (and know from experience) that if he/we were to race both days in November he’d run out of base and form by December to the point of not being able to put in the hours before nationals.
-This is the ‘Eyes on the Prize’ I mentioned – cx athletes need to do one long ride (2-4 hours) per week in order to maintain aerobic conditioning for nationals.
+In order to maintain his training volume we are only racing on Sundays so he doesn’t race too much and burnout.
+I modeled out his performance (and know from experience) that if he/we were to race both days in November he’d run out of base, motivation and form by December to the point of not being able to put in the hours before nationals.

 1. The 4 Day Thanksgiving Training Block:

 Even though the athlete is tapering it does not mean they are doing short easy rides; on the contrary: they are doing high-end, sharp, cyclocross specific intervals like Tabatas.
-With that, I am still taking the athlete’s training load from 75 down to 61 on race day for a training stress balance of + 22.
-A TSB of +22 is on the same level for when this athlete was winning races in the 3 week planned period in the last week of September and first 2 weeks of October.
-See the orange rectangle “Great Form, Won Races, +’ve TSB”.
+With that, I am still decreasing the athlete’s training load from 66 down to 53 on race day for a training stress balance of + 29.
+A TSB of +29 is super fresh which I’ve found to be crucial for cyclocross racing and furthermore, peaking for nationals

 This performance manager chart is one example out of many possibilities to plan a peak for cyclocross nationals.
-However the coach and athlete arrive to the start line in Reno on race day, a peak performance will rely on the 3 key training blocks outlined and illustrated in the performance manger chart above.
+However the coach and athlete arrive to the start line in Louisville on race day, a peak performance will rely on the the Thanksgiving training block and a race n recover style of training before that.

 Want to follow an age based training plan so you can peak in six weeks at Cyclocross Nationals?
 Try ours designed with the exact key elements of this training tips. $49 Six Weeks to Peak for Cyclocross Nationals.